Mark Wahlberg leaves California to give kids ‘a better life’

 In a recent interview on “The Talk,” the actor and businessman opened up about moving his family to Nevada to give his kids “a better life.”

-Wahlberg is married to model Rhea Durham, and the couple has four children.
+Wahlberg is married to model Rhea Durham, and the couple has four children, KTLA reports.

 Last spring, the Wahlbergs put their 12-bedroom, 20-bath Beverly Park estate on the market for $87.5 million.